pasinduet/pasinduet/README.md

 # 💫 About Me:
-👋 Hi, I’m Pasindu Theekshana<br>🎓 Computer Science Student | 💡 Aspiring Entrepreneur<br>💻 Passionate about coding, learning, and building impactful tech<br>🌱 Currently exploring Java, Python, Web Development, and Linux<br>🚀 Always up for new challenges and real-world projects
+🎓 Computer Science Student | 💡 Aspiring Entrepreneur<br>💻 Passionate about coding, learning, and building impactful tech<br>🌱 Currently exploring Java, Python, Web Development, and Linux<br>🚀 Always up for new challenges and real-world projects

 ## 🌐 Socials: